up42/docs/source/going-further/download-blocks-tutorial-spot-pleiades.rst

 As explained above the download blocks returns the acquired images in DIMAP format.
 In order to use those images in any :term:`workflow` you need to either use the The :ref:`DIMAP conversion
-<dimap-conversion-block>` or the
+<dimap-conversion-block>` or the :ref:`Pansharpening for Pléaides/SPOT
-:ref:`Pansharpening for Pléaides/SPOT <pansharpen-block>` block
+<pansharpen-block>` block, so that a GeoTIFF is generated from the
-so that a GeoTIFF is generated from the downloaded DIMAP.
+downloaded DIMAP.
 Thus allowing you to use any :term:`processing block` in this image.

 We are going to build a workflow consisting of a :ref:`Pléiades
 <pleiades-download-block>`, data block, the :ref:`DIMAP